cilium/cilium/Documentation/network/bgp-control-plane/bgp-control-plane-v2.rst

 RouterID
 --------

-When Cilium runs on an IPv4 single-stack or a dual-stack, the BGP Control Plane can use the IPv4 address assigned to the node as the BGP Router ID because the Router ID is 32 bit-long, and we can rely on the uniqueness of the IPv4 address to make the Router ID unique which is not the case for IPv6.
-Thus, when running in an IPv6 single-stack, or when the auto assignment of the Router ID is not desired, the administrator needs to manually define it.
+There is ``bgpControlPlane.routerIDAllocation.mode`` Helm chart value, which stipulates how the Router ID is allocated.
+Currently, only ``default`` is supported.
+In ``default`` mode, when Cilium runs on an IPv4 single-stack or a dual-stack, the BGP Control Plane can use the IPv4 address assigned to the node as the BGP Router ID because the Router ID is 32 bit-long, and we can rely on the uniqueness of the IPv4 address to make the Router ID unique.
+When running in an IPv6 single-stack, the lower 32 bits of MAC address of ``cilium_host`` interface are used as Router ID.
+If the auto assignment of the Router ID is not desired, the administrator needs to manually define it.

 In order to configure custom Router ID, you can set ``routerID`` field in an IPv4 address format.